Seamonsters-2605/Seamonsters-2605.github.io/docs/sensors/index.md

 ## Feedback loops

+Feedback means that the output of a system directly affects the input.
+For example, the shaft of a motor is connected to an encoder, meaning that the motor output directly changes the encoder input.
+We can then use the encoder input in our program to change the output of the motor, completing the loop.
+This is known as "closed-loop" control.

-The purpose of a feedback loop is to use sensors and output devices (usually motors) to maintain a state.
-For example, we can use the NavX and drivetrain motors to keep the robot pointed in a direction.
-Specifically, this is a *negative* feedback loop, because if a sensor value moves too far in one direction, the motors will be driven in the opposite direction to compensate.
+In robotics programming we often use *negative* feedback loops, which attempt to maintain a state by dampening the stimulus of the input.
+For example we can use the NavX and drivetrain motors to keep the robot pointed in a direction.
+When the robot rotates too far in one direction, the code will compensate by running the motors in the opposite direction (negative feedback).

 You can read more about ["Control Theory"](https://en.wikipedia.org/wiki/Control_theory) on Wikipedia.